-Third Party Billing and Military Tuition Assistance
+Third Party Billing

-A student eligible to participate in third party direct billing, in which a third party will authorize direct billing from the University, must first submit a third party voucher/letter or military tuition assistance form to the One Stop Office.
+A student eligible to participate in third party direct billing, in which a third party will authorize direct billing from the University, must first submit a third party voucher/letter to the One Stop Office.
 The voucher must include beginning and end dates of the academic term, other fees covered (if any) and the maximum dollar value of the voucher prior to the payment due date.